Going with the corporate flow works out, sometimes

-My friend Mike, whom I interested in fly fishing about two years ago, has become a zealot.
+My friend Mike, whom I coaxed into fly fishing about four years ago, has become a zealot.
 He’s a bait fisher by training and has a locker full of fish meat, everything from cats to carp and mullet to panfish.
 I’ve come to enjoy Redneck cooked catfish, and if you haven’t had a Deep South prepared mullet, you don’t know anything about good tasting fish.

 Anyway, he’s into fly fishing with my old Powell 7-weight, and Scientific Anglers System 2 Model 7/8 fly reel.
-He’s a finished carpenter and a true craftsman, so he’s got everything looking new and in perfect working order – I almost want both back.
+He’s a finish-work carpenter and a true craftsman.
+The kind that make 45º joints look seamless.
+He’s got everything to do with his fishing gear looking new and in perfect working order.

 It is verboten to take pictures on the corporate research facility grounds